dotbrains/.github/profile/README.md

 - **Ethical Software**: Ensuring that our tools and practices protect user data and privacy.
 - **Community**: Fostering a supportive and collaborative environment for developers.

-## What We Do

-We specialize in impactful and meaningful developer operations.
-Our goal is to provide developers with the tools and resources they need to focus on what they do best: creating innovative solutions and bringing joy to developers.